*PLEASE FOLLOW ANY GOVERNMENT GUIDANCE OR GUIDANCE SPECIFIC TO YOUR LOCAL AREA AS GUIDANCE ON THE CORONAVIRUS (COVID-19) IS CHANGING DAILY*

 However, unless you have a contractual entitlement to paid leave, your employer may insist that you take unpaid leave.

 Alternatively, if you take annual leave to cover the period of your child’s self-isolation, you can be paid for the time off.

 If your income is reduced as a result of taking time off work or reducing your hours, see our financial support page for more information on what help is available.

 Can my employer make me arrange other childcare?

 If your child has been instructed to self-isolate or has symptoms

 If your child has tested positive for coronavirus or has symptoms, they will need to self-isolate.
 See the NHS guidance on when to self-isolate.

-If your child is instructed to self-isolate, it is very important that they stay home and do not mix with any other households, including a childcare bubble.
-You may also need to self-isolate if you or someone in your household tests positive or has symptoms and you are not exempt due to vaccination.
+If your child is instructed to self-isolate, it is very important that they stay home and do not mix with any other households, including a childcare provider.
+You may also need to self-isolate if you have symptoms, or someone in your household tests positive or has symptoms and you are not vaccinated.

 I was forced to take unpaid leave and I am struggling, is there any financial support?